solidi/hl-mods/workspace/redist/readme.txt

     - Improved waypoints for bots on all maps
     - Increase sky height in furrow
 - Game Modes
+    - 1 New Game Modes (mp_gamemode)
+        - "coldskull" - be the first to collect all the skulls!
     - 2 New Mutators - supports combination and randomly selected (sv_mutators)
         - "toilet" - we aint hurt nobody
         - "jeepathon" - now available at your local Jeep Wrangler dealership